Image transformation

 Reducing image size

 Serving smaller image sizes can increase the speed at which an image will load and reduce the bandwidth required to load it by the end user.
-By reducing the size of an image, users can receive a 200kB download in 100ms instead of a 28MB download that takes 20s.
+By reducing the size of an image, users can receive a 200kB download in 100ms instead of a 28MB download in 20s.
 This is especially important for users viewing a site on a mobile device.
-Instead of serving a 5000×3000 image that will be displayed in a 500×300 area, use transformation parameters to serve the image at a size more appropriate to the device.
+Instead of serving a 5000×3000 image displayed in a 500×300 area, use transformation parameters to serve the image at a size more appropriate to the device.